Align to a Framework: Plan a Cybersecurity Roadmap's Route

 The Value of Using a Framework

 Just so we’re clear, a framework is a well-traveled roadmap.
-Based on its construction, it can simply be a guide along your cybersecurity roadmap or define the route to be traveled.
-Some common examples include the Payment Card Industry’s Data Security Standard (PCI DSS), the National Institute of Standards and Technology Cybersecurity Framework (NIST CSF), and the European Union’s General Data Protection Regulation (GDPR).
-Our security best practices map to all these and many more, as is evident in the image below.
+Based on its construction, it can simply be a guide along your cybersecurity roadmap, or it can define the route for you to travel based on the unique threats and vulnerabilities confronting organizations in a particular industry.
+Some common examples include the Payment Card Industry’s Data Security Standard (PCI DSS) v4.0, the National Institute of Standards and Technology Cybersecurity Framework (NIST CSF) v2, and the Health Insurance Portability and Accountability Act (HIPAA).

 This chart describes the frameworks provided with CIS Controls Mapping